Skip to main content

 Standard library

-The standard library uses Reboot's capabilities to build powerful data structures and APIs for common data-centric tasks, like full-text or vector search, and blob storage.
+The standard library uses Reboot's capabilities to build powerful data structures and APIs for common tasks.

-• SortedMap - Standard library collection that may be larger than memory, and which is efficiently mapped to Reboot's underlying storage.
+• SortedMap - A collection / dictionary / map that may be larger than memory, and which is efficiently mapped to Reboot's underlying storage.

 Integrations